HackYourFutureBelgium/bf-no-sql/README.md

 4. **CRUD Operations with MongoDB:**

-   - Teach how to create, read, update, and delete documents in MongoDB.
+   - Create, read, update, and delete documents in MongoDB.
    - Show how to use MongoDB shell commands and demonstrate CRUD operations in code.

 5. **Data Modeling and Schemas:**

    - Discuss the importance of data modeling in MongoDB.
-   - Explain how to design schemas for MongoDB collections, including field types and document structure.
+   - Design schemas for MongoDB collections, including field types and document structure.

 6. **Mongoose Introduction:**